scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 You're not the only Unix in town buddy.

-I've been buying and using apple products since the early 90's I am no longer welcome in their ecosystem.
+I have been loyal to Apple since my first purchase, a classic II, to use with opcode studio vision, it was a requirement for the music class about computer music I was taking at Diablo Valley College in Pleasant Hill.
+I've been buying and using apple products since.
+This change means I am no longer welcome in their ecosystem.
+And you shouldn't feel welcome either.

 The choice is stark but clear – No more apple hardware, no more wealthy paternalism telling me they are here to keep me safe.
 I accept that apple has only made me safe for others to manipulate.
 I left instagram, facebook, twitter, never even considered tiktok or snapshot.
 I will not be your victim.

 I get to pick what I goes into my eyes.
 PWA is the only guarantee I could find that can cut the fucking mustard.
 You don't get to point and be scared about it.

+You don't support me mother fucker I don't support you.